Skip to main content

 How can I become a steward?

 Stewards are the face of our union.
-Our Steward Program requires Local President approval before a member can attend our ‘Stewards in Action’ (SIA) Intro Steward Class.
+Our Steward Program requires Local President recommendation and Council President approval before a member can become a steward and attend our ‘Stewards in Action’ (SIA) Intro Steward Class.

 I’ve taken SIA - what’s next?